Nick-Mazuk/awesome/README.md

 *   [mangerlahn/Latest](https://github.com/mangerlahn/Latest) - A small utility app for macOS that makes sure you know about all the latest updates to the apps you use.
 *   [devwaseem/TempBox](https://github.com/devwaseem/TempBox) - Instant disposable emails for Mac powered by Mail.tm
 *   [rxhanson/Rectangle](https://github.com/rxhanson/Rectangle) - Move and resize windows on macOS with keyboard shortcuts and snap areas
+*   [garethgeorge/arkit-memorypalace](https://github.com/garethgeorge/arkit-memorypalace) - An arkit app built for learning purposes with the goal of allowing the user to create a virtual memory palace in a physical space.

 ## Gleam